-The parent-teacher relationship is a partnership, with teachers and parents coming together over the profound responsibility of educating and nurturing the healthy development of a child.
+The family-teacher relationship is a partnership; teachers and families have the profound responsibility of educating and nurturing the healthy development of a child.
 Through ongoing communication and dialogue, the people closest to the child build a strong relationship with the child's best interests at heart.
 Differences of opinion are inevitable and necessary for any living and creative process.
-However, the parent-teacher relationship must be built on mutual trust and respect, with a shared responsibility for resolving problems and issues.
+However, the family-teacher relationship must be built on mutual trust and respect, with a shared responsibility for resolving problems and issues.

-Maintaining a trusting and healthy relationship requires that parents discuss any classroom concerns with the Teacher or Advisor first.
-It is the Teacher's responsibility to be available and listen to parent concerns in an objective way.
-It is the parent's responsibility to share concerns in a respectful and non-judgmental manner.
-Constructive dialogue is only possible when it comes from a place of trust and respect for the efforts of both the parents and the Teacher.
+Maintaining a trusting and healthy relationship requires that families discuss any classroom concerns with the Teacher or Advisor first.
+Constructive dialogue is only possible when it comes from a place of trust and respect for the efforts of both the families and the Teacher.
 A commitment by all members of the School community to participate in respectful relationships ensures open, honest, and timely communication.

-When parents believe their concerns are not being heard or acknowledged by a teacher, they may bring unresolved questions or concerns to the appropriate section chair or the Faculty Chair, who will work with the teacher(s) and parents towards a positive resolution.
+When families believe their concerns are not being heard or acknowledged by a teacher, they may bring unresolved questions or concerns to the appropriate section chair or the Faculty Chair, who will work with the teacher(s) and families towards a positive resolution consistent with the Best Practices described above.

-Over the course of a school year, any number of questions may arise for parents.
-The following chart outlines a number of these areas and where parents can direct their inquiries:
+Over a school year, any number of questions may arise for families.
+The following chart outlines a number of these areas and where families can direct their inquiries:

-TYPE OF INQUIRY WHOM TO CONTACT Educational, discipline and all classroom-related issues Early Childhood, Lower School The Class or Specialty Teacher should always be a parent's first point of contact (Grades 1-8) or High School (Grades 9-12) If the parent has an ongoing concern, the appropriate Section Chair (EC, LS, or HS) is the next point of contact The Faculty Chair becomes involved when the matter cannot be resolved with the support of the Class or Specialty Teacher and the Section Chair.
-General School Policy Educational Section Chair Faculty Chair Administrative School Administrator Payment of tuition, Financial Aid, Finance Director and other financial questions School Administrator Annual Giving/Fundraising, & Alumni Relations Associate Director - Development & Alumni Relations Family contact information, Blackbaud and questions around general School communication Associate Director Technology & Communications
+TYPE OF INQUIRY WHOM TO CONTACT Educational, discipline and all classroom-related issues Early Childhood, Lower School (Grades 1-8), or High School (Grades 9-12) The Teacher most directly involved should always be a family's first point of contact If the family has an ongoing concern, the appropriate Section Chair (EC, LS, or HS) is the next point of contact The Faculty Chair becomes involved when the matter cannot be resolved with the support of the Teacher and the Section Chair.
+General School Policy Educational Administrative Section Chair Faculty Chair School Administrator Payment of tuition, Financial Aid, and other financial questions Director of Finance School Administrator Annual Giving/Fundraising, & Alumni Relations Director of Strategic Communications & Advancement Family contact information, Blackbaud and questions around general School communication Associate Director Technology & Communications

-While the relationship between parents and the School is formally governed by the student enrollment agreement, as well as the WSGC Handbook, the elements of trust and mutual respect are essential for an effective working relationship.
-Although parents may not agree with every decision made by the School's faculty or administration, in most cases parents and the School find enough common ground to continue in a mutually respectful relationship.
-Where a disagreement is so severe that parents no longer remain constructive members of the community, the School may request that the parents find another educational environment more closely matching their needs.
-Attempts to engage or "lobby" other parents in a negative way are viewed by the School as countering our efforts to maintain candid and respectful communication, and the School reserves the right to end its relationship with a family whose actions and words are undermining and in serious conflict with School Policy and/or mission.
+While the relationship between the family and the School is formally governed by the student enrollment agreement and the WSGC Handbook, the elements of trust and mutual respect are essential for an effective working relationship.
+Although families may not agree with every decision made by the School's faculty or administration, in most cases families and the School find enough common ground to continue in a mutually respectful relationship.
+Where a disagreement is so severe that families no longer remain constructive members of the community, the School may request that the family find another educational environment more closely matching their needs.
+Attempts to engage or "lobby" other families in a negative way are viewed by the School as countering our efforts to maintain candid and respectful communication, and the School reserves the right to end its relationship with a family whose actions and words are undermining and in serious conflict with School Policy and/or mission.